Skip to content

 ]

-# Select fallback based on message characteristics
+# Select fallback based on data processing message characteristics

 return fallback_responses[0]